CptWesley/NewWorldMinimap/ts/README.md

 # Sample - TS
 Example-ts is an example app, meant to be used as a reference for developers who are new to Overwolf.
+The app is meant to demonstrate some basic points and flows that are relevant when developing Overwolf apps:

+- Auto-launch when a game starts.
+- Register to the overwolf.games.events API and receive real time events from the game.
+- Define a custom hotkey to be used in-game.
+- Communicate between the app windows according to our best practices.

 ## Setting up
 In order to run the app, you must first complete several steps: